-However, it’s not always easy to find summer camps suitable for your child, especially if you don't know where to look.
-Luckily, here we cover the top summer camps in San Antonio for your benefit.
-San Antonio’s warm weather and outdoor delights make it an excellent place for camp locations.
+However, it’s not always easy to find summer camps for your children, especially if you don’t know where to look.
+Luckily, here we cover the top summer camps in San Antonio to keep kids busy when school is out.
+The city’s warm weather and outdoor delights make it an excellent place for camp locations.

 Best San Antonio Summer Camps

 Camp Champions is one of the few overnight camps near San Antonio at only 1.5 hours away.
 It’s the perfect place for campers to spend the summer enjoying traditional camp activities and meeting new friends.

 Boys and girls ages 5-17 can partake in water and land activities like kayaking, rock climbing, baseball, and much more.
 You can enroll children in one of their week-long camps or two and three-week sessions.